CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

  - Looking for a DOI embedded in the URL, such as in the above PLOS example `http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0160106`
  - Looking for a PII ([Publisher Item Identifier](https://en.wikipedia.org/wiki/Publisher_Item_Identifier)) embedded in the URL and matching that back to a DOI using the Publisher's deposited metadata.
  - Visiting the page and looking for a [Dublin Core Identifier](https://en.wikipedia.org/wiki/Dublin_Core) tag in the HTML.
-Including this in article landing pages is recommended best practice.
+Including this in Article Landing Pages is recommended best practice.

 The third option, visiting the site to look up the metadata, is used in a large proportion of cases.